Buck and ball: Use

 During the American Revolution, George Washington encouraged his troops to load their muskets with buck and ball loads.

-The buck and ball load was standard issue throughout the Seminole Wars of 1815–45.
+The buck and ball load was standard issue throughout the War of 1812 and Seminole Wars of 1815–45.

 With the advent of general issue rifled muskets in the American Civil War, and longer engagement ranges during the later stages of the war, the buck and ball loading began to fade from use.
 Buck and ball did see action in the remaining inventory of smoothbore muskets at Gettysburg and later actions.
 The Union Irish Brigade retained their smoothbore muskets until late so they could fire buck and ball during the relatively close range battles.
 The 12th New Jersey Infantry Regiment also preferred to use buck and ball, which they did to deadly effect at Gettysburg, and so continued carrying smoothbore muskets.

 For the modern combat shotgun the buck and ball load has been replaced in current military inventories by standard buckshot loadings.

 Modern resurgence

-Modern ammunition manufacturers have recently re-discovered Buck and Ball type shotgun loads, and have been manufacturing defensive shotgun ammunition which largely duplicates the properties of the historical loads.
+Modern ammunition manufacturers have recently re-introduced Buck and Ball type shotgun loads, and have been manufacturing defensive shotgun ammunition which largely duplicates the properties of the historical loads.
 As an example Winchester's PDX1 12 gauge load features three 00-buck copper plated pellets over a one-ounce slug.
 Similar ammunition is produced by Centurion, called "Multi Defense Buckshot."